Hadrin/ShoreHouseHandler/README.md

 # ShoreHouseHandler
- Program to handle scheduling for shore-house rentals
+ Program to handle scheduling for a shore-house